 Supports gastrointestinal health

-Asparagus is good for your gut because it has a lot of fiber.
+Asparagus is good for your gut because it’s full of fiber.
 The fiber in asparagus helps you digest food better, prevents constipation, and keeps your bowel movements regular.

 Asparagus also has prebiotics that help good bacteria grow in your gut.
 These bacteria are important for a healthy digestive system.